sfarshitorul/RESO-WebAPI-Client-dotNet/CONTRIBUTING.md

-# Contributing to <PROJECT NAME>
+# Contributing to RESO-WebAPI-Client-dotNet

-The following is a set of guidelines for contributing to <PROJECT NAME>.
+The following is a set of guidelines for contributing to RESO-WebAPI-Client-dotNet.
 When contributing to this repository, please first discuss the change you wish to make via issue instance in the GitHub repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.